 Early in his career, Jim co-founded CRC Electronics, a start-up that manufactured videotape automation systems for program origination, time-shifting and commercial insertion.
-That company was sold to Texscan in 1982; its technology dominated the market for tape-based local ad insertion for US cable companies until the advent of server-based solutions in the late nineties.
+That company was sold to Texscan in 1982; its technology dominated the market for tape-based local ad insertion for cable companies until the advent of server-based solutions in the late nineties.

 Prior to joining Time Warner's Cable's corporate office in 1986, Jim held a variety of engineering and operating positions with two cable companies in Hawaii, Oceanic Cable and Waianae Cablevision.
 Time Warner Cable's antecedent, Time Inc. subsidiary ATC, eventually acquired those companies.

 Jim's father, Dr. Max E. Chiddix, was a research chemist at GAF Corp. and spent his retirement years in Walnut Creek, CA. His paternal grandfather was John C. Chiddix, a high school science teacher and namesake for Chiddix Junior High School in Normal, Illinois.
 In 1987, Jim married Trudy Evard Chiddix, a nationally recognized artist who works in clay and glass.
-In 2004, Jim co-authored "Next Stop Honolulu," a history of the Oahu Railway, reflecting an interest that began during his 15-year tenure in Hawaii.
+In 2004, Jim co-authored and published "Next Stop Honolulu," a history of the Oahu Railway, reflecting an interest that began during his 15-year tenure in Hawaii.

-Link to book: www.oahurailway.com
+- Link to book: www.oahurailway.com